doomhack/GBADoom/README.md

 - The MUG head turning on damage is restored.
 - The chainsaw sounds no longer overlap.
 - **B** is now the fire button, and sprinting/use has been changed to **A**.
 To match the retail GBA Doom II controls.
-- Weapon selection order is now: Fist, Chainsaw, Pistol, Shotgun, Super Shotgun, Chaingun, Plasmagun, BFG 9000
+- Weapon selection order is restored to: Fist, Chainsaw, Pistol, Shotgun, Super Shotgun, Chaingun, Plasmagun, BFG 9000
+- Gamma is in the options now instead of a hotkey
+- And other bug general fixes and optimisations

 Be sure to check [doomhack's main branch](https://github.com/doomhack/GBADoom) for future engine optimisations and bug fixes.